xandramax/Volume1/README.md

 * Operators can be routed horizontally.
 Making horizontal connections does not disable operators here.
 * Automatic carrier assignment does not occur.
 The only operators which are routed to the Sum output are those which are forcible marked as carriers by the user (see instructions above).

 Note: while the expected CV range is scaled around +/- 5V, the morph CV inputs will actually accept "unlimited" voltage in either the positive or negative direction.
 At standard morph strength, 15V is equivalent to 0V.
 At triple morph strength, -5V = 0V = 5V.
-Try feeding a +/- 5V LFO through a multiplier like NYSTHI [ConstAddMult](https://library.vcvrack.com/NYSTHI/ConstAddMult) for some truly wild circular morphing at high rates of multiplication.
+Try feeding a +/- 5V LFO into triple strength Morph CV while also feeding 5V into triple strength Morph CV Ampliversion; this results in 9x strength, which creates particularly wild circular morphing.
+For further exploration into these depths, bear in mind that multiple Morph CV inputs always stack additively, and multiple Morph CV Attenuversion/Ampliversion inputs stack multiplicatively.

 All auxiliary knob modes, as well as both states of the Algomorph Pocket knob, are independently and simultaneously MIDI- and CV-mappable using modules like:
 * VCV [MIDI-MAP](https://library.vcvrack.com/Core/MIDI-Map)
 * stoermelder [CV-MAP](https://library.vcvrack.com/Stoermelder-P1/CVMap)/[µMAP](https://library.vcvrack.com/Stoermelder-P1/CVMapMicro)
 * 23volts [Multimap](https://library.vcvrack.com/23volts/MultimapK)

+Algomorph and Algomorph Pocket are also 16-channel polyphonic, however the code has not (yet) been optimized for this use-case; expect significant CPU usage.

 ![Example](res/Algomorph_FullPatchImage.png)